Amazon DSP for Authors: A Complete Walkthrough

 How to Measure DSP Success

-Forget About ACoS
+Forget About ACoS / RoAS as Your North Star

 Metrics That Actually Matter for DSP

-Common DSP Mistakes to Avoid
+Common DSP Mistakes Authors Make

 Starting Too Broad